 EB-5 visa investors are required to file an initial I-526 petition where, among other items, they set forth a business plan that shows how the EB-5 project will create or preserve at least 10 full-time jobs for Americans.
 After a successful initial petition the individual will receive conditional green card.
 But the immigrant-investor must also file an I-829 petition to remove those conditions and convert the card to a permanent green card.
 One of the things that must be shown in the I-829 petition is that a sufficient number of full-time jobs were created.
 Proving this fact is essential because the immigration benefit of the EB-5 program is dependent upon showing proof.
 Immigrant-investors who fail to meticulously plan and consider the methods that can be used to prove this requirement have a higher chance of running into difficulties with their petition.
-Therefore EB-5 investors should be aware of the various methods of proving job creation requirements and they should discuss their plans with an experienced and meticulous Miami immigration attorney.
+Therefore EB-5 investors should be aware of the various methods of proving job creation requirements and they should discuss their plans with an experienced and meticulous Tampa immigration attorney.

 The Tenant-Occupancy Model of Counting EB-5 Job Creation